 At Riverstone Farm, raising good meat is part of the larger picture.
 Our farming practices are based on our wish to provide healthy food, and to care for our environment in a way that will keep the land in good shape for the next generation to farm.The animals contribute to the health of our land.
 Intensive rotation grazing of cows and sheep fertilizes and stimulates the health of our pastureland and the pigs gently graze and root up the forest floor, removing invasive species and snacking on the hickory and acorns too.
 We brought the animals on to the land for their role in making this farm a healthier ecosystem but as a result, we have some outstanding meat to offer.
 The quality of your meat is a reflection of the health of the land it is raised on.
 Healthier soil, means healthier grass for the cows to graze, which creates healthier meat, full of healthy fats and omega 3s.
 It is all connected.
 If you would like to connect with us too, we encourage you to visit the farm, come for a tour and learn more about your food.

-Please call Mark at 540-267-4432 with any questions about our farming practices, or details on how to order.
+Please contact us with any questions about our farming practices, or details on how to order.

 While our meat products are not certified organic we make sure the animals get nothing but the purest food and live in a landscape free of fertilizers, pesticides, or GMOs.
 All our meat is free of antibiotics or added hormones.

-We are currently selling our pasture raised lamb and pork and beef, including specialty sausages, hams and bacon.
-Find more information:
+We are currently selling our pasture raised pork and beef, including specialty sausages, hams and bacon.

 More About Grass-Fed and Pasture-Raised Meats